John Lane

 John Lane, PT

-Dry needling demo on a model - brief application with inspection (coning)
+Dry needling demo on self : a brief application with single angle,

 Neuromuscular based presentations 'What do I feel?'